epsil/epsil.github.io/gll/index.md

      (foldl seq2 (succeed '()) parsers))))
 ```

 Now we will add some new definitions.
-First we define the `regexp`{.scheme} parser, which is similar to `string`{.scheme} except that it matches against a regular expression:
+First we define the `regexp` parser, which is similar to `string` except that it matches against a regular expression:

 ```scheme
 (define regexp